In this article, the basic functionalities in the Quick Cash Flow Plan and Basis Budget (hereafter referred to as Budget).

 You can also change the target month by clicking the arrow icons on the left/right of the month label.

 Here, the basic functions are explained by modifying future sales figures.

 Edit sales amounts in Quick Cash Flow Plan

 And the value in each cell shows the Budget Amount, which you can edit.
-Now you are ready to update the values!
+Now you are ready to update your budget!

 Let's increase the sales amount in Aug 2021 for "C Winter Sports Shop".

 After clicking on the cell, you can directly input your updated amount.
 Say, 12,000.
 Please note that this amount includes VAT.

 By hitting the enter key, the new amount is set, and related amounts are automatically updated, which are marked as small triangles on the left-top of the cell, as seen below:

 Please note that you need to click the "Save Changes" button to save your changes.